Bayesian quantum thermometry based on thermodynamic length: Applications

 \section{Applications}

 In this section, we consider some applications of the above estimation theory to the problem of thermometry.
-First, we argue for a suitable form of the reference metric when the sample system can be represented as a thermalizing channel, and show that in this case the relative error is given by the standard signal-to-noise ratio.
+First, we argue for a suitable form of the reference metric when the sample system can be represented as a thermalizing channel, and show that in this case the relative error is given by the standard noise-to-signal ratio.
 Second, we consider the case of thermal spin-$1/2$ particles, and illustrate the difference between a thermometric scenario in which the spin-$1/2$ particles are considered as a thermometer for an underlying heat reservoir, and a scenario in which the spin-$1/2$ particles themselves constitute the sample-system of interest.
+These two scenarios correspond to scenario B and scenario A illustrated in Fig.~\ref{fig:conceptual_illustration}.